Conte-Ecology/shedsGisData/impoundments/README.md

-Impoundments: Downstream Impacted Area
+Impoundments: Downstream Impacted Zone
 ======================================

 The impoundment influence zones layer is created using a network analysis methodology that maps a user-specified length downstream from an impoundment.
-The impoundments layer comes from the version of The Nature Conservancy's dam inventory with locations snapped to the NHD high resolution flowlines as part of the DSL Project.
+The impoundments layer comes from the DSL Project version of The Nature Conservancy's dam inventory with locations snapped to the NHD high resolution flowlines.
 The impoundment influence zones are uploaded to the SHEDS database and used to identify sites that are potentially influenced by upstream impoundments.